penfree/partialdockersave/README.md

 Other than raw images, we can do some work to analyze images in helm chart and compute the increment diff of two helm chart.
 This can be done by implement `ImageLike` interface for helm charts.

+# Known issues

+* Only tested on Ubuntu 16.04, docker 19.03.8.
+* The latest layer id computed by this tool is not same with real layer id, it may cause that the latest layer will always be saved.
+But it's not a big issue, because you doesn't need to compare two identical image.